 All you need is a mower (and a tolerance for heat in the summer), and you could easily get a nice little gig going.
 Spread the word to neighbors and family members.
 One of the best places to advertise your services and availability is on social media.
 Join your town’s Facebook group or local Next Door group.
 Chances are good that there are a few folks who wouldn’t mind outsourcing this weekly task and helping a teen make some money.

 In addition to lawn mowing, yards need a lot of other kinds of upkeep throughout the year.
 From raking and bagging leaves to picking up dog poop, there’s plenty of upkeep that needs to be done around the yard.
 This is an especially good idea in the fall when leaves become hard to keep up with.
 Many elderly homeowners are simply unable to do yard maintenance, making it a perfect money-making opportunity.
 As a bonus, you can feel good about helping people out, too!

-Shoveling snow is such a labor intensive task, and many homeowners are physically unable to clear their property after a snowstorm.
-All you need is a sturdy shovel, warm coat and gloves, and a lot of energy.
+Shoveling snow is such a labor-intensive task, and many homeowners are physically unable to clear their property after a snowstorm.
+All you need is a sturdy shovel, a warm coat and gloves, and a lot of energy.
 This was one money-maker that I did myself as a teenager, and not only did I earn a little, but I also got cups of hot cocoa and cookies from kindly seniors in the neighborhood.
 Last winter’s polar vortex was a goldmine for anyone interested in making extra money by shoveling sidewalks and driveways.